+ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT Х
+SAT or ACT X

 ACT only

 SAT only

-SAT and SAT Subject Tests or ACT х
+SAT and SAT Subject Tests or X

+ACT ^

-SAT Subject Tests only Х
+SAT Subject Tests only X

-C8B If your institution will make use of Fall 2008 , please indicate which the admissions process): ACT with Writing Component requ ONE of the following ACT with Writing component reco Ē Х C8C Please indicate how your instituti For admission For placement For advising In place of an application essay As a validity check on the application essay No college policy as of now Not using essay component on will use the SAT For ACT writing comp oonent; check all t hat apply: C8D In addition, does your institution advising?
-Yes No Х C8E Latest date by which SAT or ACT scores must be re ceived for fall-term February 1 Latest date by which SAT Subject term admission Test scores must be received for fall- February 1 C8F If necessary, use this space to cla • • , • some students, or SAT II (Math & Science) for our Dual Degree Hon ors Program in Med icine C8G Please indicate which tests your insti tution uses for placer ment (e.g., state tests): SAT Х ACT SAT Subject Tests AP X CLEP X
+SAT Subject Tests only X C8B If your institution will make use of for Fall 2009 , please indicate which in the admissions process): ACT with Writing Component requ ch ONE of the follo , ACT with Writing component reco X C8C Please indicate how your institution For admission For placement For advising In place of an application essay As a validity check on the application essay No college policy as of now Not using essay component on will use the SAT or ACT writing co mponent; check all that apply: C8D In addition, does your institution use applicants' test Yes X scores for acaden No nic advising?
+C8E Latest date by which SAT or ACT term admission scores must be red ceived for fall- January 15 fall-term admission

+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, SAT subject exams in Math & Science for Dual Degree Honors program in Medicine.